 Washington State has a lot of paranormal investigative teams, but A.P.A.R.T.
 (Auburn Paranormal Activities Research Team) of WA stands out for their approach to investigations.
+Part of that approach includes a psychic paranormal investigator on their team.

 About Regan's Team